Do I Need Therapy?

 When treatment with therapists can be helpful

-Experiencing one of the above life challenges may not necessarily indicate needing professional mental health services.
+Experiencing one of the above life challenges may not necessarily indicate needing professional mental health services or therapy, but consulting with therapists does provide guidance.
 Engaging with life stressors is expected and sometimes even the healthy way to live, as they may push us to grow and develop into fuller versions of ourselves.
-So, how do you know when the challenging situation or certain life experiences may require mental health therapy?

-Questions to ask yourself before starting therapy
+Questions to ask yourself before starting therapy with therapists

 One of the most effective ways to assess whether you need therapy to assist with a life challenge is to ask yourself if the challenge is causing you significant distress or interfering with your day-to-day life.
 If the answer is "yes," mental health care may be beneficial.
-According to the American Psychological Association, a "yes" answer to any of the following questions might also indicate that you are at a point where effective therapy can help:
+According to the American Psychological Association, a "yes" answer to any of the following questions should also indicate that you are at a point where effective therapy can help:

 • Do you spend a lot of time thinking about the life challenge?